nathangeffen/sudoku/README.md

     ./sudoku -c 0

-- Creates a hard symmetrical puzzle
+- Creates a hard symmetrical puzzle (Warning: This can take anything from a second to several hours, depending on chance.)

     ./sudoku -m -c 2